-- It is making the standard written form of language obsolete. - It will radically alter the way grammar rules are followed. - It may have less serious consequences than feared.

-It will bring about more changes than TV and radio have.

-When discussing the main criticism of text messaging, George reveals 1

-- his concern that there is insufficient research. ⋖ - his understanding of the annoyance some people feel. - his certainty that the criticism is totally unfounded. ပ - his doubt as to how widespread the criticism is. - What view is stated about abbreviations in texting?
-8 - They are mainly to be found in commercial messages. - Some are beginning to enter official documents. - Adults are just as much to blame for them as teenagers. ပ - They are not as novel as many people imagine.
+- It is making the standard written form of language obsolete. - It will radically alter the way grammar rules are followed. - It may have less serious consequences than feared. - It will bring about more changes than TV and radio have. - When discussing the main criticism of text messaging, George reveals 1 - his concern that there is insufficient research. ⋖ - his understanding of the annoyance some people feel. - his certainty that the criticism is totally unfounded. ပ - his doubt as to how widespread the criticism is. - What view is stated about abbreviations in texting?
+8 - They are mainly to be found in commercial messages. - ပ of a well-known politician.